mapbox/web-mapping-curriculum/project/README.md

 ### Project topics and data

 For the purposes of this class students will choose 1 of 3 topics - fracking, fires, housing/homelessness - for the development of their web application.
-We have curated three collections for the class, however, students are not limited to the data that has been provided and a free to integrate additional datasets into their final design.
+Data collections have been curated for the class, however, are free to integrate additional datasets into their final design.

 - [California fire data](https://drive.google.com/open?id=1-EJsze2SEx5g1CA2Fj1u6R9IT1xhq1hK)